zachleat/browser-logo-icon-set/README.md

 # browser-logo-icon-set

 This is a [grunticon](https://github.com/filamentgroup/grunticon/) icon set sourced from images provided by [alrra/browser-logos](https://github.com/alrra/browser-logos).
-Preferring vector images when available, currently with 2 bitmaps and 9 vector images.
-Use care.
-These are pretty hefty.
-Make sure they’re important.
+Preferring vector images when available, currently with 3 bitmaps and 8 vector images.
 Always load asynchronously.

 Grunticon example usage included in `usage.html`.